-To represent characters outside US-ASCII in examples, this document uses 'XML Notation'.
+To represent characters outside US-ASCII in a document format that is limited to US-ASCII, this document uses 'XML Notation'.
 XML Notation uses a leading '&#x', a trailing ';', and the hexadecimal number of the character in the UCS in between.
-For example, я stands for CYRILLIC CAPITAL LETTER YA.
+For example, Я stands for CYRILLIC CAPITAL LETTER YA (Я).
 In this notation, an actual '&' is denoted by '&'.
+This notation is only used in the ASCII version(s) of this document, because in the other versions, non-ASCII characters are used directly.